The Set-Up (1949 film): Casting

-In an audio commentary accompanying the 2004 DVD release of the film, Robert Wise attributes the change in the protagonist's race to the fact that RKO had no African-American star actors under contract.
-Although the film did have an African American actor (James Edwards) in a minor role as another boxer, Edwards was not a "star" under the then existing studio rules.
+In an audio commentary accompanying the 2004 DVD release of the film, Robert Wise attributes the change in the protagonist's race to the fact that RKO had no star black actors under contract.
+Although the film did have a black actor (James Edwards) in a minor role as another boxer, Edwards was not considered a star under the existing studio rules.
 March later commented in an Ebony interview, saying: